 While the Board is ultimately responsible for the assessment of potential directors, the Board has established a Corporate Governance and Nominating Committee, which, as part of its mandate, reviews the composition of the Board, assesses Board performance and the contributions of individual directors and, if appropriate, identifies new candidates and makes recommendations to the Board for nominees for election as directors.
 See "Corporate Governance and Nominating Committee" below.
 Members of the Board are canvassed with respect to the qualifications of a prospective candidate and each candidate is evaluated with respect to his or her experience and expertise, with particular attention paid to those areas of expertise that could complement and enhance current management.
-The Board is actively seeking opportunities to achieve gender diversity and has adopted a formal Diversity Policy.
+Management has participated in a recent course on diversity and the Board is actively seeking opportunities to achieve gender diversity and has adopted a formal Diversity Policy.
 See "Corporate Diversity Policy" below.
-The Board, with the assistance and of the Corporate Governance and Nominating

-Committee, also assesses any potential conflicts, independence or time commitment concerns that the candidate may present.
+The Board, with the assistance and of the Corporate Governance and Nominating Committee, also assesses any potential conflicts, independence or time commitment concerns that the candidate may present.
 The Board has implemented a board evaluation framework to assist with identifying areas of improvement for the current board and the expertise desired of prospective candidates.